Miro0o/Docs-Notes/Information Science & Computer Science and Engineering/🧮 Mathematics/🤼‍♀️ Mathematical Logic (Foundations of Mathematics)/📍 Formal System, Formal Logic, and Its Semantics/Formal System, Formal Logic, and Its Semantics.md

 > ↗ [Constraint Solving & Theorem Proving](../../../CyberSecurity/🏰%20Cybersecurity%20Basics%20&%20Information%20Security%20(InfoSec)/🙇‍♂️%20Formal%20Verification%20(FV)%20&%20Reasoning%20Systems%20(Formal%20Methods)/🎮%20Constraint%20Solving%20&%20Theorem%20Proving/Constraint%20Solving%20&%20Theorem%20Proving.md)
 > ↗ [(Formal) Model Checking](../../../CyberSecurity/🏰%20Cybersecurity%20Basics%20&%20Information%20Security%20(InfoSec)/🙇‍♂️%20Formal%20Verification%20(FV)%20&%20Reasoning%20Systems%20(Formal%20Methods)/🧳%20(Formal)%20Model%20Checking/(Formal)%20Model%20Checking.md)

+> [!TIP]
-Intuitively explanation:
+> Intuitively explanation:
+>
-When mapping two objects, or "assigning semantics", we don't assign an arbitary object to another arbitary object; instead, we assign them under some set of rules.
+> When mapping two objects, or "assigning semantics", we don't assign an arbitrary object to another arbitrary object; instead, we assign them under some set of rules.
 Hence, under these rules, the result of such mapping can be deduced to a decision problem: either the mapping follows the rules (mapping succeeds) or don't (mapping fails).
 Further, we say A accept B, or A satisfy B, when such mapping succeeds.
 Accordingly, B is satisfiable, or SAT.
+>

-Specifically, we consider the mapping between these two sets of objects: one is called (computational) model, one is called properties (on the model).
-A model is usually a mathematical structure, while a property is usually a mathematical statement (formula in logics).
+> Specifically, we consider the mapping between these two sets of objects: one is called (computational) model, one is called properties (of the model).
+A model is usually a mathematical structure, while a property is usually a mathematical statement (formula in logics) about that structure.

 > 🔗 https://thzt.github.io/2018/01/30/semantics-4/